DeloitteDigitalUK/jira-agile-metrics/README.md

 You can also use `.json` or `.xlsx` formats for the data file.

 This also respects the `Quantiles` option (see above).

+To only show the 30 most recent days in the chart:

+        Histogram window: 30

 ### Throughput data